 Haworthia fasciata hybrid.
 Similar to H. attenuata (zebra plant), the rosettes have stiff, upright, pointed leaves that appear sharp but aren't.

-Haworthia emelyae.
+Haworthia retusa.
 Each leaf forms a fat triangle that curves up and outward.
 Leaf tops are translucent and veined.
-Similar to H. retusa.